 The Donny Draper

-The “Donny Draper,” a genius riff on an Old Fashioned cocktail, has caused quite a stir here in Birmingham, Alabama.
+The “Donny Draper,” a terrific riff on an Old Fashioned cocktail, has caused quite a stir here in Birmingham, Alabama.
 Credit for the libation goes to inventive bartender William Hamrick at Hot and Hot Fish Club.
 (It’s been a milestone year for Hot and Hot and its owner, Chef Chris Hastings.
 Hastings won the 2012 James Beard Award for best chef in the south and defeated celebrity chef Bobby Flay on the Food Network’s “Iron Chef America.”)

 Like the Donny Draper’s namesake — the handsome, brooding Don Draper on AMC’s hit show “Mad Men” — the drink is sophisticated and delicious, mysterious even.